 Carl lives in the woodland wilds of Haliburton, Ontario, Canada.

-S.T.A.R.T. came to Carl after the tempest of his biggest test had calmed, but it describes the course he followed before he had a name for it.
+S.T.A.R.T. came to Carl after the tempest of his biggest test had calmed and it describes the course he followed before he had a name for it.
 Knocked down?
 Need a plan for getting back up off the floor?
-The 5 steps of Stop, Think, Accept, Renew, & Thank apply to any setback or abrupt change.
-He describes how each step is important and must follow in sequence to help us begin again.
+The 5 steps of Stop, Think, Accept, Renew, & Thank apply...

-Motivation is an “inside job”.
-It comes from our thoughts and our values.
-Whatever we currently value most highly will be our primary motivator.
-People are social creatures.
-A primary motivator that we draw on in life is our place in the group, be it family, workplace, community, society, or some sub-group of these.
-Carl shows how motivation can be drawn from our cherished connections and brought to bear on the tasks at hand.
-We can change indifference to urgency through finding our meaningful reason to try.
-As Carl shares, a compelling motivator is not letting others down, even when the question is as basic as one’s own existence.
+Motivation comes from our thoughts and our values.
+Whatever we truly value most highly will be our primary motivator.
+Carl shows how motivation can be drawn from our cherished connections and brought to bear on challenges before us.
+We can change indifference to commitment by finding our meaningful reason to...